j0hnnyhuang/pdsnd_github/README.md

 ### Credits
 This project was given by Udacity as part of their course Programming for Data Science with Python.
+Thanks Udacity!